 2018 Brindley Arts Centre Runcorn

 Exhibition Nov 8 - 23, 2018; For 12 months, children from Gorsewood, St Martin's, Westfield, Fairfield and Our Lady's primary schools worked with Danny volunteers and with professional artists to explore the history of local waterways, the stories of the Danny team, the ecology of the waterways and the ways they could express their learning through art.
 The resulting exhibition of the Danny's history and of the children's responses was on display at the gallery in the Brindley Theatre from November 8th - 23rd.

 The exhibition captured the heart of the Danny project, with public feedback commenting on people's enjoyment of both the work and the archive materials on display.
 Most particularly, people enjoyed seeing the children's drawings of their ideas for the Danny's future, which showed how much they had engaged with the project.
 The volunteers put a lot of work into the exhibition, and were gratified, entertained and delighted to see the renactment of the Danny's story performed by Westfield Primary, and the first ever Danny rap song, raising the rafters in the Brindley Studio.
 The connection across the generations to a newly restored part of our local heritage proved a great learning experience for participants, and also created a display that reached out and engaged the theatre's audiences.

 This year, we have worked with sixth form pupils to explore the textures and the physical design of the Danny, her saloons, and the industrial landscape she is a part of.
 The work they create will be displayed in a showcase designed by the students for their local community.

-To discuss the project or to book a place for a class from your school, contact Cathriona Bourke on 07575 197 771 or [email protected]
+To discuss the project or future learning opportunities for schools, colleges or community learning groups, contact the learning and participation manager, Cathriona Bourke on 07575 197 771 or [email protected]